pingcap/docs-tidb-operator/en/get-started.md

 ### Destroy the TiDB cluster

-This section introduces how to destroy the TiDB cluster.
+This section introduces how to destroy a TiDB cluster.

 #### Delete the TiDB cluster